Mark Titus

-Mark Titus (born June 25, 1987) is an author, podcast host, and former walk-on basketball player at Ohio State.
+Mark Titus (born June 25, 1987) is an American author, podcast host, and former walk-on basketball player at Ohio State.

 Basketball career

 Titus played high school basketball at Brownsburg High School (BHS) in Brownsburg, Indiana.
 For Brownsburg High, Titus scored more than 1,000 career points.
-There are only four other 1,000 point scorers in BHS history, including current NBA player Gordon Hayward.
+There are only four other 1,000 point scorers in BHS history, including former NBA player Gordon Hayward.
 He was voted second team All-Indiana selection twice.
 He played on the same AAU team as future NBA players Daequan Cook, Eric Gordon, Josh McRoberts, Mike Conley, and Greg Oden.

 In the fall of 2006, Titus enrolled at Ohio State University, where he planned on attending medical school and working as a student manager for the basketball team.
 He was subsequently added to the roster by coach Thad Matta as a walk-on, and was cleared to play for the Buckeyes on November 10.
 In the Buckeyes' season opener, Titus received three minutes of playing time and made each of his two free throw attempts.
 Titus played in 14 of the team's 39 games.

+In the 2007-2008 season, Mark was named to the Academic All-Big Ten team.